+The results showed that there was a significant improvement in verbal fluency in those who practiced mindfulness meditation compared to those who did not.
+Another study confirmed that after an eight-week course of mindfulness practice, the brain's “fight or flight” center, the amygdala, shrinks.
 This is possible because the auditory cortices are located in different cerebral hemispheres and have to work together to decode the 40 Hz binaural signal you hear on Synctuition trips.
-Try different meditation styles to find the one that works best for you and fits your lifestyle.
-Here are 15 ways in which regular meditation has been shown to significantly improve brain function and mood.
+Different meditation styles can be tried to find one that works best for you and fits your lifestyle.
+Regular meditation has been shown to significantly improve brain function and mood in fifteen different ways.

-Meditators performed significantly better than non-meditators, as examined in a study in which participants performed exercises that tested cognitive flexibility.
+Meditators performed significantly better than non-meditators in a study which tested cognitive flexibility.
 While mindfulness meditation can cause incredible changes in the brain and perspective, this doesn't happen overnight and isn't a panacea.
-Still, there are some key areas, such as depression, chronic pain and anxiety, where well-designed and well-directed studies have demonstrated benefits for patients participating in a mindfulness meditation program, with effects similar to those of other existing treatments.
+However, there are some key areas such as depression, chronic pain, and anxiety where well-designed studies have demonstrated benefits for patients participating in a mindfulness meditation program with effects similar to those of other existing treatments.